andrewbrown31/WxSysLib/docs/contributing.rst

 - Python utility functions are documented in the readthedocs by their docstrings.
 These are automatically pulled in.
 Ensure your functions have been added to the readthedocs after submission

 - Recipes are documented in the readthedocs as a list of available recipes.
 Recipes documentation should contained the filename of the recipe, its name and a brief description of what it does.
-This is added to
+This is added to the docs/recipes/index.rst file.